owenbendavies/cms/README.md

 Cloud Files
 -----------

-Rackspace cloud files is used to server rails assets in production, and store site assets in both development and production.
+Rackspace cloud files is used to store and serve site images and stylesheets in both development and production.
 Follow these steps to set up:

 * First signup up for a [Rackspace](http://www.rackspace.com/) account.
 * Update `RACKSPACE_USERNAME` and `RACKSPACE_API_KEY` in
   `config/application.yml`
-* Create a container called `production_cms` and add the url to `ASSET_HOST` in `config/application.yml`
 * Create a container called `environment_cms_host_name` for each site you create in the next steps and make a note of it's url, e.g. for a site with the host www.example.com in development mode, create a container called